muslumhack/uniq-bllm/README.md

 - `static/`: Static files (CSS, JavaScript, etc.).
 - `gpt4all.py`: GPT-4All model integration file.

-Make sure to download the GPT-4All model file from [https://gpt4all.io/index.html](https://gpt4all.io/index.html) and place it in the same directory as `app.py`.
+Make sure to download the GPT-4All model file from [https://gpt4all.io/index.html](https://gpt4all.io/index.html) and replace the existing model file name in the `app.py` file.
 Feel free to customize the app according to your requirements.